Rahimah Stephens

-Rahimah Stephens (22 October 1930 – 14 March 2022) was a Malaysian politician.
+Rahimah Stephens (née Cecilia June Lutter, 22 October 1930 – 14 March 2022) was a Malaysian politician.
 She was the Member of Sabah State Legislative Assembly for Kiulu from 1976 to 1985.
 She was also the wife of Fuad Stephens, the first Chief Minister of Sabah.

 Participation in NGO

 Rahimah was active in the Sabah Anti Tuberculosis Association (SABATA), Malaysian Red Crescent Society, Inner Wheel Club, National Stokees Association, and Senior Citizen Association.
 She was also the founder of Sabah Heart Fund (SOS).

 Politics

 In 1961, Rahimah became the first Chief of Women's Wing in UPKO, the party established by her husband, Tun Fuad Stephens.
-After that, she joined BERJAYA together with his husband and became the Chief of Women's Wing of BERJAYA.
+After that, she joined BERJAYA together with her husband and became the Chief of Women's Wing of BERJAYA.
 She was then elected to become the Member of Sabah State Legislative Assembly for Kiulu after a by-election, caused by the death of her husband.
-On 17 July 1976, she was appointed as the Welfare Minister of Sabah and became the first female to be appointed as a Sabah cabinet member.
+On 17 July 1976, she was appointed as the Welfare Minister of Sabah and became the first woman to be appointed as a Sabah cabinet member in the new administration.